WanionTechnologies/Encryptable/docs/SECRET_ROTATION.md

 ## 🎬 Conclusion

 Secret rotation in Encryptable Framework is secure, user-driven, and compliance-friendly.
-By leveraging user-controlled secrets and zero-knowledge architecture, the framework eliminates key storage risks and simplifies regulatory alignment for modern applications.
+By leveraging user-controlled secrets and request-scoped knowledge architecture, the framework eliminates key storage risks and simplifies regulatory alignment for modern applications.